aws-samples/amazon-documentdb-samples/samples/global-clusters/gc-failover/README.md

+**Note:** This automation was used prior to the introduction of [Amazon DocumentDB Global Cluster switchover and failover](https://docs.aws.amazon.com/documentdb/latest/developerguide/global-clusters-disaster-recovery.html).

 # Global Clusters Failover

 Amazon DocumentDB Global Clusters allows you to promote secondary cluster(s) in a different AWS region to a primary cluster, during regional failures.The recomended steps to promote a secondary cluster are